Chain-Fox/white-paper/chapters/01-introduction.md

     L & M & N --> O[Secure Web3 Ecosystem]
 ```

-**ChainFox** addresses these challenges by introducing a comprehensive, automated security platform designed to strengthen blockchains and smart contracts.
-Powered by advanced detection engines, ChainFox delivers real-time vulnerability analysis across a wide range of programming languages used in blockchain development.
+**Chain-Fox** addresses these challenges by introducing a comprehensive, automated security platform designed to strengthen blockchains and smart contracts.
+Powered by advanced detection engines, Chain-Fox delivers real-time vulnerability analysis across a wide range of programming languages used in blockchain development.
 By automating the auditing process, the platform significantly reduces costs, accelerates deployment timelines, and enhances the accessibility of robust security measures for developers and organizations.

-The efficiency gain of ChainFox's automated approach can be represented as:
+The efficiency gain of Chain-Fox's automated approach can be represented as:

 $$E = \frac{T_m}{T_a} \times \frac{C_m}{C_a}$$